captainzero93/security_harden_linux/README.md

 ## Common Questions

-### Q: Will this break my system?
+### Will this break my system?

-**A:** Unlikely.
-The script:

-* Creates backups before all changes
-* Has been tested on multiple distributions
-* Uses safe defaults at "moderate" level
-* Includes rollback functionality
-* v5.0 adds multiple safety checks

-**But:** Always test in a VM first, especially at "high" or "paranoid" levels.
+Unlikely.
+The script creates backups before all changes, has been tested on multiple distributions, uses safe defaults at "moderate" level, and includes rollback functionality with multiple safety checks.
+But always test in a VM first, especially at "high" or "paranoid" levels.

-### Q: What if I lock myself out of SSH?

-**A:** v5.0 has multiple safeguards:

-* Detects if SSH keys are set up
-* Requires explicit "yes" confirmation
-* Provides SSH key setup instructions
-* Validates SSH config before applying
-* Auto-rollbacks on SSH errors

-You'd need to ignore multiple warnings to lock yourself out.

-**If it happens:** Console access required to restore `/etc/ssh/sshd_config` from backup.
+### Will this slow down my computer?

+No. There are no background processes eating resources, no FPS impact on games, no audio latency increase, and kernel hardening has negligible performance cost.
+You won't notice a difference.

-### Q: Why did you remove AIDE?
+### Why did you remove AIDE, ClamAV, and IPv6 disable?

-**A:** Community feedback revealed that:

-* AIDE on live systems can't detect kernel rootkits
-* Generic AIDE configs generate false positives
-* dpkg already has built-in file verification
-* Sophisticated malware can hide from AIDE

-v5.0 uses `dpkg --verify` which is more appropriate for package integrity checking.
+AIDE on live systems can't detect kernel rootkits, generates false positives with generic configs, and dpkg already has built-in file verification.
+ClamAV has minimal effectiveness on Linux and mainly useful for mail servers scanning Windows attachments.
+IPv6 disable was security theatre - it doesn't improve security and can break things like Docker and modern networks.
+All removed in v5.0 based on community feedback.

-### Q: Why is fail2ban optional now?
+### Why is fail2ban optional?

-**A:** With SSH password auth disabled and key-only access:

-* Brute force attacks become impossible
-* Failed login attempts are harmless
-* fail2ban provides no additional SSH protection

-fail2ban IS still useful for:
-* Web servers with authentication
-* Mail servers
-* Other password-authenticated services

-v5.0 intelligently detects your setup and recommends accordingly.

-### Q: What happened to IPv6 disable?

-**A:** It was security theater.
-Disabling IPv6:

-* Doesn't improve security
-* Can break things (Docker, modern networks)
-* Is not a recognized security best practice

-Removed in v5.0 based on community feedback.

-### Q: Will this slow down my computer?

-**A:** No. The script:

-* Doesn't add background processes
-* No FPS impact on games
-* No audio latency increase
-* Kernel hardening has negligible performance cost

-You won't notice any performance difference.
+With SSH password auth disabled and key-only access, brute force attacks become impossible, so fail2ban provides no additional SSH protection.
+It IS still useful for web servers, mail servers, and other password-authenticated services.
+The script detects your setup and recommends accordingly.

-### Q: Can I use this on a Raspberry Pi?
+### Can I use this on a Raspberry Pi?

-**A:** Yes, but:

-* Use "low" or "moderate" level
-* May need to adjust for ARM-specific settings
-* Test thoroughly first
-* Some modules may not apply to ARM
+Yes, but use "low" or "moderate" level, test thoroughly, and note that some modules may not apply to ARM.

-### Q: What about ClamAV antivirus?

-**A:** Removed in v5.0 because:

-* Minimal effectiveness on Linux
-* Mainly useful for mail servers scanning Windows attachments
-* Causes performance overhead
-* Rarely catches actual Linux threats

-Install separately if you need it for a mail server.

-### Q: How do I verify packages now without AIDE?
+### How do I verify packages now?

-**A:** v5.0 uses dpkg verification:

 ```bash
 # Manual check